Usage

 unconfigure system interface promiscuous

-using this mode.
+this mode.

 configure system ip management pattern pattern

-terfaces (described above), this option can use wildcards and
+option can use wildcards and inversions.
+Without this option,

-first IPv6 are used.
-If an exact IP address is provided, it
+the first IPv4 and the first IPv6 are used.
+If an exact IP ad-

-is used as a management address without any check.
-If only
+dress is provided, it is used as a management address without

-negative patterns are provided, only one IPv4 and one IPv6
+any check.
+If only negative patterns are provided, only one

-addresses are chosen.
-Otherwise, many of them can be se-
+IPv4 and one IPv6 address are chosen.
+Otherwise, many of them

 unconfigure system ip management pattern